jantongiovanni/Reservation-Challenge/README.md

 This can be solved by implementing a global state management system like Redux

 ## Install
-npm install
+Unpack and open terminal to project directory

-npx react-native run-android
+run command: npx react-native run-android